 Bring the entire family on a trip to discover the heart of Cambodia, the place where Angkor Wat history was crafted.
 With endless options for exploring the World Heritage of Angkor temples, the colourful villages, and kayaking through the floating village, this family trip has something for everyone.
 By day, the entire family can enjoy leisurely bike rides, delicious local cuisine, and shopping from local artisans.

-Your family is about to experience a different culture, a different lifestyle, a different landscape, and we can’t wait for you to begin the journey!
+Your family is about to experience a different culture, a different lifestyle, and a different landscape, and we can’t wait for you to begin the journey!

 You will take a break at lunch and stop at the local restaurant to enjoy tasteful Cambodian dishes.

 Lastly, you will bike to the gem of the Angkor complex, Angkor Wat.
 Following your tour leader, you will be mesmerized by the rich history and symbolism of this unique ancient temple.
-Afterwards, you will return to your hotel.
+Afterward, you will return to your hotel.

 Siem Reap, Cambodia

 Central Corner d’Angkor features a restaurant, seasonal outdoor swimming pool, a bar and shared lounge in Siem Reap.
 The room was spacious, comfortable and beautifully decorated.
 The pool area is a private oasis and though it is small, it was always quiet to relax.